-- 1. Be sure that the USB Thunderbolt port is your primary video input. - 2.
-Add a second monitor by connecting a DisplayPort cable between the DisplayPort OUT port on the primary monitor and the DisplayPort IN port on a secondary monitor. - NOTE: The daisy-chained monitors need to have DisplayPort IN and OUT video ports.
-The last monitor in the chain needs only a DisplayPort IN video port.
+- 1. Be sure that DisplayPort is your primary video input. - 2.
+Add a second monitor by connecting a DisplayPort cable between the DisplayPort OUT connector on the primary monitor and the DisplayPort connector on a secondary monitor.

+NOTE: You can connect up to four additional monitors.
+All except the final monitor in the chain must support DisplayPort multistreaming.
+For example when daisy-chaining four monitors, three of the four daisy-chained monitors need to have DisplayPort and DisplayPort OUT connectors.
+The last monitor in the chain needs only a DisplayPort connector.